Stamp duty, transfer fees & registration fees calculator

 Use our calculator to calculate stamp duty on owner-occupied homes, as well as any first home buyer concessions that may apply.
 Additionally, see any relevant transfer fees or mortgage registration fees.

-Currently, our calculator only services NSW, Queensland, and Victoria, but we are looking to increase our coverage.
+Currently, our calculator only services NSW, Queensland, Victoria, South Australia, and Western Australia, but we are looking to increase our coverage.

 ✏️